120 Eyeshadow Palette - Beauties Factory - Swatches and Review - Holiday Gift Guide

 Inglot, 120, Inglot, 120.

 The yellow and aqua blue are very close swatched.
 However, touching them, the Inglot is superior in feel, but if you are only using this palette for occasional makeup (like going out, trying out a wild look or just experimenting), then it should be a good choice.
+Urban Decay Deluxe Eyeshadow in Shag (swatched largely on the left) and three BF 120 swatches on the right.

 Again the Urban Decay won out in texture and pigmentation, but the 120 Palette offerings weren't bad.
 I think that someone who wants to have a variety of colors on hand would really love having this palette.